All Episodes

 We're being ruled by a minority.

-We had this caller, this guy from Milwaukee talking about the rights of the minority.
+We had this caller, this guy from Milwaukee, talking about the rights of the minority.

-If the minority gets everything it wants all the time, then we have a the minority ruling, and that's not a representative republic.
+If the minority gets everything it wants all the time, then we have the minority ruling, and that's not a representative republic.

 I'm not talking race here at all.

-We are being governed and ruled by a minority.
+Talking politics, the American left, we are being governed and ruled by a minority.

-Here's uh here's Drew in Long Island.
+Here's Drew in Long Island.

-Drew, welcome to the EIB network.
+Drew, welcome to the EIB Network.

 Great to have you here.

-Thank you for having me, Russ.
+Thank you for having me, Rush.

 I think you're a great man.

-Thank you, it was wonderful.
+It was wonderful.

 You know, in California, in California, they already are.